 Series C in 2007

-NexWave Solutions specializes in developing embedded and device software tailored for the consumer electronics market.
-The company offers a range of software products, including NexGUI, a graphical user interface framework designed for set-top boxes, digital televisions, cameras, and camcorders.
-Additionally, NexWave provides NEXBROWSER, a compact HTML/XHTML/CSS/JavaScript browser, along with a Blu-ray stack that serves as the foundation for Blu-ray products.
-To facilitate the transition of ITRON applications and middleware to a Linux-based environment, the company has created LibTRON.
-Furthermore, NexWave Software Infrastructure (NSI) is a component-based framework that supports embedded software development, allowing clients to integrate existing legacy software or develop new components from the ground up.
+NexWave Solutions specializes in the development of embedded and device software tailored for the consumer electronics market.
+The company provides a suite of software products, including NexGUI, a graphical user interface framework designed for set-top boxes, digital televisions, cameras, and camcorders.
+It also offers NEXBROWSER, a compact HTML/XHTML/CSS/JavaScript browser, and a Blu-ray stack that serves as the foundation for Blu-ray products.
+Additionally, NexWave Solutions has created LibTRON, which facilitates the migration of ITRON applications and middleware to a Linux-based environment, and NSI (NexWave Software Infrastructure), a component-based software infrastructure that supports embedded software development.
+Through these offerings, NexWave enables customers to build upon existing legacy software or develop new components from the ground up.

 Athena Design Systems